mmurdoch/arduinounit/README.md

 ### Seeing less more.

 The previous choice is great until you are lost in an ocean of messages for tests you do not want to watch at the moment.
-If you just want to see more for a particular test, you can use `verbosity = TEST_VERBOSITY_ALL` in a given test to see everything about that test.
+Instead of globally setting `min_verbosity/max_verbosity` in your `setup()`, you can instead use `verbosity = TEST_VERBOSITY_ALL` in a given test to see everything about that test.

 ## En Vitro Testing (Advanced)